Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/control-camera.md

 ## Check settings of Input System

-First, please check [the settings](use-inputsystem.md) for using Input System.
+First, please check the [Wizard window](wizard.md) about the Input System settings.

 ## Adding components for input processing